How to teach kids to play the guitar

 Do not get too hung up on the "Lesson 1-Lesson 2-Lesson 3" thing.
 What you need to ensure by this stage is that a child can play single strums on four chords in time to music.
 If that takes three, four or more sessions do not worry at all.

 I have lost count of the times that when finding out what I do for a living someone says "I love music but can't play an instrument because I have not got a musical bone in my body" or "I took a few lessons when I was younger but I was no good at it so I gave up" The reality is that they tried to play the "wrong" material when learning or that they did not practice enough (and it does not take very long) in the early stages of study to build a basic level of competence.
+As teachers it is important that we remember that what we are trying to do is make our students better (not make them perfect).

 The Deluxe Package: